-The interiors ingredients you need for a cosy living room
+Everything you need for the cosiest living room ever

 1. Light a scented candle

 Scented candles are a two-fold win for your senses.
-Flickering candlelight is instantly calming and creates an atmosphere of warmth – especially if you don’t have the glow of a working fireplace to bathe in.
-If you do nothing else to swaddle up your living room for winter, invest in some scented candles – they’re such an effective way to get into a snuggly state of mind.
-Go for a rich, smoky or woody fragrance with notes of leather, orange or spices.
-The nostalgic scent of a cosy winter’s night will smell incredible when it’s icy outside.
+Flickering candlelight is calming and creates an atmosphere of warmth – especially if you don’t have the glow of a working fireplace to bathe in.
+If you do nothing else, invest in some scented candles – they’re such an effective way to get into a relaxed state of mind.

 2. Create a gallery wall